jonegil/gui-with-gio/egg_timer/06_button_low_margin.md

 ## Comments

 *Some metaphors are useful*, remember?
-The abvoe is like a donut with a button on the center.
+The above is like a donut with a button in the center.
 Sorry, I couldn´t help myself.

 ![Button inside inset](06_button_inside_inset.jpeg)

-A quick note on the margins. [layout.Inset](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Inset) is nothing more than a struct, and adds space around a widget.
-Here, those are given as **D**evice independent **p**ixels, [unit.Dp](https://pkg.go.dev/gioui.org/unit?utm_source=gopls#Dp)
+The margins are made using [layout.Inset{ }](https://pkg.go.dev/gioui.org/layout?utm_source=gopls#Inset).
+It's a struct and defines the space around the widget:
 ```go
 margins := layout.Inset{
     Top:    unit.Dp(25),